 Kim Lane, the Conductor’s CEO and all-around ecosystem builder, has seen the region change dramatically with the help of the public and private sectors.
 Kim and her team work closely with policymakers to develop policies that encourage entrepreneurship.
 Healthcare and education are top on her policy wishlist.

-We met with Thuc Vu, cofounder and CEO of OhmniLabs, a startup that produces home always-on robots that help people communicate at a distance.
+We met with Thuc Vu, cofounder and CEO of OhmniLabs, a startup that produces home robots that help people communicate at a distance.
 Vu and his team have partnered with policymakers to help communities in their healthcare and workforce development efforts.
 As OhmniLabs continues to grow, Vu hopes policymakers look for solutions to immigration reform and incentivizing research and development.

 Memphis has served as the epicenter of music for great stars from Elvis Presley to B.B.
 King.
 The city has also become an epicenter for the region’s ecosystem, led by Leslie Smith, the president and CEO of Epicenter.
 Leslie and her team work to identify gaps in the ecosystem and work collectively to fill those for gaps for the region’s growing population of innovators.

 Beth Zimmer has worked to grow the ecosystem into the powerhouse it is today as the managing director and co-founder of Innovation Collaborative.
 Bringing together all members of the ecosystem, Beth and her team have gone as far to map out all of Erie’s assets.
 Beth would like to see more emphasis put on entrepreneurial ecosystem building from a policy level, including tax credits and additional resources.